ALL OF EUROPE'S A STAGE!

-Twenty-five students ages 14- 16; half from the Goethe Gymnasium School, Düsseldorf, Germany, and half from the Reading School Grammar School in Reading, UK, were divided into 4 subgroups, in their home countries.
-Each was given one of the following sub-topics; “communication”, “environment”, “borders” and “identity“.
-Over the three-day period, students participated in research, theatre exercises and games, scene work and improvisation, creating a 10 minute performance based on their groups’ topic.
+Twenty five students ages 14- 16; half from the Goethe Gymnasium School, Düsseldorf, Germany, and half from the RABBLE Theatre's youth group "Young Company" in Reading, UK, were divided into 2 subgroups, in their home countries.
+ETD workshop leaders flew to London to work with the Reading students, and RABBLE workshop leaders flew to Düsseldorf to work with the Goethe Gym students.
+Each group chose it's own theme for the weekend, coming up with the themes; "Assumptions - Your assumptions don't define us" and "Change - Immigration, Climate change and Personal change".
+Over the two-day period, students participated in research, theatre exercises and games, scene work and improvisation, creating a 20-30 minute performance based on their groups’ topic.
 This was then shared across borders, online via Zoom, on the final afternoon.
-Each afternoon included a session where the 4 groups came together online, participating in theater games and discussions altogether from afar.
+Each afternoon included a session where the groups came together online, participating in theater games and discussions altogether from afar.
 Students from both countries could also share short videos they had made to present their „home cities“ to the other students at their „sister city“ school.
 The anticipation and excitement of these sessions was thrilling to observe.
 Perhaps there was even a greater sense of freedom and openness, because there was also a feeling of safety with the cameras.
 The students could see each other, and hear each other, they could exchange with each other, but they could also jump out of view and quickly hide.
 This was an interesting element, that is not possible when all are in the same room.